Digital Switzerland Strategy

 Focus themes

-Lead: Digital Transformation and ICT Steering Sector in cooperation with the departments.
+Lead: FCh (Digital Transformation and ICT Steering Sector).

 Direct link to